Getting a Domestic Violence Restraining Order

 Domestic Violence Restraining Orders are something that I work with every day in my practice.
 I am often asked by people what the process is for obtaining a Domestic Violence Restraining Order through family court.
 The following is a step by step procedure that you can use to obtain your Domestic Violence Restraining Order.
 All cases are different so this is a general synopsis of what to do and if the Domestic Violence is serious please call the police or hire a Los Angeles domestic violence attorney.
 I would love to speak with you about your case so please call me at 310-552-3500.

 Family Law Code Section 6211 and 6203 defines abuse and domestic violence.

-To perpetrate abuse: intentionally or recklessly to cause or attempt to cause bodily injury, sexual assault, or to place a person in reasonable apprehension of imminent serious bodily injury to that person or another.
+To perpetuate abuse: intentionally or recklessly to cause or attempt to cause bodily injury, sexual assault, or to place a person in reasonable apprehension of imminent serious bodily injury to that person or another.
 It is important to consider a pattern of conduct when a person controls another psychologically.
-Domestic violence can be more than physically violence.
+Domestic violence can be more than physical violence.